asyncapi/website/pages/blog/2023-April-docs-report.md

 - Use the `replace all` keyboard shortcut to fix repeated mistakes.
 - Think to check and confirm the correct spelling of AsyncAPI during an AsyncAPI interview.

-#### Selection Criteria for Candidates
+#### Candidate Selection Criteria
-The following factors were considered when selecting the candidates:
+The following factors were considered when assessing candidates:
 - A humble attitude that actively listens and incorporates feedback.
 - Strong collaborative abilities.
 - A clear writing style.